Frequently Asked Questions About Graduate Certificate Programs

 A: All courses will be taught online, though these programs have been approved with the stipulation that they can be offered in traditional classrooms if future demand suggests a need.

 Q: What equipment do I need in order to take a fully online course?

-A: In order to participate fully and effectively in an online course, students should have a reliable broadband connection (Cable Model, DSL, Satellite).
+A: In order to participate fully and effectively in an online course, students should have a reliable broadband connection (Cable modem, DSL, Satellite).
 Students should have a relatively new operating system (Windows XP or newer; Mac OSX, etc.) and employ a compatible browser such as Windows Explorer, Chrome, Firefox, or Safari.
-Courses use Blackboard Learn (Version 9).
-For a list of compatible systems and browser types, visit Blackboard.
+Courses use Blackboard Learn.

 Q: Do I have access to the same student services as a regular Truman student on the Truman campus?